DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 The space that surrounds us is also no longer the same as we continuously expose our daily life and geographic location online.
-The numerous loopholes, whether purposely designed or simple glitches are all the more worrying in that they are not properly understood.
+The numerous loopholes, whether purposely designed or simple glitches, are all the more worrying in that they are not properly understood.
 They expose us to any group or individual savvy enough to understand the weaknesses of the system.
 Less than one century of history should be a